x509-hbs/draft-gazdag-x509-hash-sigs/draft-gazdag-x509-hash-sigs.md

     XMSSMT-HashSig-PublicKey ::= OCTET STRING

-See [NIST-SP-800-208] for more information on the contents and format of an XMSS^MT public key.
+See [NIST-SP-800-208] and [RFC8391] for more information on the contents and format of an XMSS^MT public key.

-## SPHINCS+ Public Keys
+## SLH-DSA Public Keys

-The object and public key algorithm identifiers for SPHINCS+ are defined in [I-D.ietf-lamps-cms-sphincs-plus].
+The object and public key algorithm identifiers for SLH-DSA are defined in [I-D.ietf-lamps-cms-sphincs-plus].
 The definitions are repeated here for reference.